West Wood (Thaxted)

 This mixed deciduous wood near Thaxted is one of the finest in the area.
 On chalky boulder clay, it has a history of coppicing dating back to the middle ages.
 This ceased in the middle of the last century but was resumed by Essex Wildlife Trust when it acquired the site in 1972.

-The wood has four ponds which have been restored and support great crested newts as well as many dragonflies and damselflies.
+Four ponds support great crested newts as well as many dragonflies and damselflies.

 Accessible at all times.

-Early spring through to mid-summer for flowers and breeding birds; mid-spring through to early autumn for butterflies.
+Early spring through to mid-summer for flowers and breeding birds.